"Breaking Point!"

 Royer's inks make Giffen's art look even Kirbier than it already had; in fairness, Royer probably comes closest to matching Giffen’s self-inked Giffen look (on display next issue), especially when compared to recent work by Janson, and the Green inks we had for Df #48.
 Highlights: Hulk, poised to enjoy the picnic in a civilized manner, with (comparatively) tiny fork in hand, and plate neatly set before him (p 11, pnl 5); Hulk’s heavy-browed back-off expressions (p 14, pnl 2&3); the thick of the melee, plus a Jack-of-Hearts billboard (p 16-17); Hulk drumming his fingers, awaiting his irritating “friends” (p 23, pnl 5).
 I’m a bit distracted by Dave (providing colors as well as script, for some reason) as he shades some buildings dark blue, but it’s only really noticeable on the splash page (as the odd colors draw my eye away from Moon Knight, in the foreground as he flies towards us), so I won’t harp on it.
 Giffen’s bonus map of the Hulk’s path of destruction (on the bottom-right corner of the letters page) is priceless.

 Matthew: I’m the first to admit that unlike, say, Professor Chris, I am insufficiently sophisticated to appreciate the contributions of the colorist, which I usually notice only if there’s some egregious error, but mindful of the Dude’s two hats here, I gave them special attention in this entry.
 That was, alas, to its detriment, because I found them so muted as to give Giffen’s art (not especially enhanced by fellow hyphenate Royer’s inking) a distressingly drab look.
-Worse, I was no more enamored of his floundering script; “Hulk not play well with others” is the hoariest of clichés, and essentially spinning it out into an entire issue seems to me ill-advised, especially after the energy expended to establish a rapport amongst the non-teammates over time.
+Worse, I was no more enamored of his floundering script; “Hulk not play well with others” is the hoariest of clichés, and essentially spinning it out into an entire issue seems to me ill-advised, especially after the energy expended to establish a rapport amongst the non-teammates over time."Aftermath: The Eliminator!"

 Story by Len Wein